Destinations | Land of Rivers and Lakes

 The Kennebec And Dead Rivers

-In The Forks it connects with the Dead River, and then weaves through the communities of Madison, Skowhegan, Waterville, and on to Maine’s capital, Augusta.
-About 20 miles south, it finally meets up with the Androscoggin River as it flows into Merrymeeting Bay.
+In The Forks the Kennebec connects with its primary tributary, the Dead River.
+It then weaves through the communities of Madison, Skowhegan, Waterville, and on to Maine’s capital, Augusta.
+Along the way several smaller tributaries feed into the Kennebec; among these are Wesserunsett Stream, Messalonskee Stream, and Cobbosseecontee Stream.
+About 20 miles south of Gardiner, it finally meets up with the Androscoggin River as it flows into Merrymeeting Bay.

-Popular with whitewater paddlers and rafters, The Dead River boasts the most continuous whitewater in New England.
+These rivers are extremely popular with whitewater paddlers and rafters.
+The Dead River boasts the most continuous whitewater in New England.
 Fed by a man-made reservoir, Flagstaff, the dam-controlled river offers special water releases each year, which create the river’s famous Class III–V rapids.

 Across the region, it’s not just one lake or another that attracts visitors; it’s all of them, from Lake Cobbosseecontee and Annabessacook near Augusta to Attean Lake and Brassua Lake around Jackman, and all those in between.
 Each is a haven for boating, water skiing, paddling, fishing, and swimming for the kids.